CZ-NIC/knot/doc/man_keymgr.rst

 Description
 -----------

+The :program:`keymgr` utility serves for key management in Knot DNS server.

+Primarily functions for DNSSEC keys and KASP (Key And Signature Policy) management are provided.
+However the utility also provides functions for TSIG key generation.

-The :program:`keymgr` utility serves for DNSSEC keys and KASP (Key And Signature Policy) management in Knot DNS server.
-The configuration is stored in a so called KASP database.
+The DNSSEC and KASP configuration is stored in a so called KASP database.
 The database is simply a directory in the file-system containing files in the JSON format.

 The operations are organized into commands and subcommands.
 A command specifies the operation to be performed with the KASP database.
 It is usually